ericcornelissen/shescape/CONTRIBUTING.md

 The end-to-end (e2e) tests aim to test the library when used to invoke shell commands.
 All end-to-end test suites go into the `test/e2e/` folder.
 You can run the end-to-end tests using the command `npm run test:e2e`.

+Test files in the end-to-end test folder should correspond to use cases for Shescape.

 When writing end-to-end tests, focus on the interaction between the library and the shell.